qraianul123/NBA-Performance-Analysis/README.md

 Cleaned the raw data in Python, then built the visualizations in Tableau.

+## Interesting Findings
-The most interesting thing I found: The OKC Thunder averaged the highest scoring across all 3 seasons combined, but never led any single season outright — The most consistent offense in the league without ever peaking.
+The OKC Thunder averaged the highest scoring across all 3 seasons combined, but never led any single season outright — The most consistent offense in the league without ever peaking.